What are some of the challenges faced by communities in our area?

 Large projects go through the bidding process.
 Bids are solicited, analyzed, and presented.
 References are checked.
 Contracts go through a review process.
 Then, the decision is clear and, most importantly, defensible against claims of unethical conduct from the membership.
 MMI has developed management plans and presented the program to the community in a PowerPoint presentation making it photo-clear that a community needs help.
 At the end of the meeting, there remains no question as to whether we have a problem and the proposed solution is presented, along with estimated costs.
 Input is sought from the membership in an open forum and all go home knowing that management and the board are acting in harmony with the best interests of the community at heart.
 Argue that!
 Sometimes, those who are most vocal and most angry can be brought into the program as constructive participants.
 That’s what we were looking for all along!

 So, let’s get the fighting out of the way.
 Let’s argue about the plan.
 Let’s create a plan from which the board will govern and the budget will be set.
 Later, when objections are raised, let’s have a plan to which we can refer.
 When we can say that we worked together to develop a plan and that we were committed to achieving the goals of the plan and that this latest wrinkle is being analyzed for how it best fits into (or out of) the plan, there seems to be little to argue about.
 Why?
 Because we have a goal and we have a plan and we have passionate people to help.
 Put them to work on committees!

-Now you know what the MMI Fresh Start for Your Community® is all about.
-It’s about planning and budgeting.
-It’s about decision making and leadership.
-It’s about creating harmony through participation by all members who so desire.
-It’s about working together toward an established goal rather than fighting and arguing about details.
-It’s about governing in an open and inviting manner rather than dictating and demanding.
-It’s about educating the board and the community about what is best for this most major investment–and the place you call home.
+Now you know what the MMI A Fresh Start for Your Community® is all about.
+Planning and budgeting.
+Decision-making and leadership.
+Creating harmony through participation.
+Working together toward an established goal rather than fighting and arguing about details.
+Governing in an open, inviting, but firm manner rather than dictating and demanding.
+Educating the board and the community about what is best for this most major investment—and the place you call home.